akka/akka/akka-docs/src/main/paradox/actors.md

 `ActorRef` is immutable and has a one to one relationship with the Actor it represents.
 The `ActorRef` is also serializable and network-aware.
-This means that you can serialize it, send it over the wire and use it on a remote host and it will still be representing the same Actor on the original node, across the network.
+This means that you can serialize it, send it over the wire and use it on a remote host, and it will still be representing the same Actor on the original node, across the network.

 The name parameter is optional, but you should preferably name your actors, since that is used in log messages and for identifying actors.
-The name must not be empty or start with `$`, but it may contain URL encoded characters (eg. `%20` for a blank space).
+The name must not be empty or start with `$`, but it may contain URL encoded characters (eg., `%20` for a blank space).
 If the given name is already in use by another child to the same parent an `InvalidActorNameException` is thrown.

 Actors are automatically started asynchronously when created.